Orthros begins at 9:00am; Divine Liturgy and Sunday School, 10:00am

 Ministries of the Parish

-PHILOPTOCHOS BOOK GROUP -The Philoptochos Book Group will meet Thursday, June 20th at 7:30 pm in the library to discuss "The Only Woman in the Room" by Marie Benedict.
+PHILOPTOCHOS BOOK GROUP -The Philoptochos Book Group will meet Thursday, October 17th at 7:30 pm in the library to discuss: “We Are Completely Beside Ourselves" by Karen Joy Fowler.

-YOUNG AT HEART - The Young at Heart will resume its meetings in the fall.
+YOUNG AT HEART - The Young at Heart will have its first meeting of the fall on Wednesday, October 2nd.
 If you have any questions please call Marlene at 914-337-5208.

 HOLY TRINITY DANCE TROUPE -Dancing enthusiasts, we gather together our kindred spirits and sharing the joy of dance!!!
 If you have any questions please contact Eirini Metaxas at 914.656.1242 or email@example.com

-What do Neal Armstrong, Steven Spielberg, Michael Bloomberg, and Sam Walton have in common?
+HOLY TRINITY SCOUTING –What do Neal Armstrong, Steven Spielberg, Michael Bloomberg, and Sam Walton have in common?
 They were all Scouts who reached the ultimate rank in Scouting- Eagle.
 Scouting is about character building, citizenship and leadership.
-It is about having fun and caring about the environment.
-It is about appreciating Science and what it can do for us humans.
-It is about helping young boys and girls ages 5 -17 build confidence skills and attain independence.
-Come join us and learn more about the Scouts BSA program.
-We meet the first, third and fifth Friday of each month from 6:30 to 8 pm.
-For more information, please contact us at email@example.com or firstname.lastname@example.org.
+It is a youth activity where modern / busy families can find time to connect together by conducting various activities, service projects, educational endeavors, and tons of fun and play.
+If you are interested in seeing your son or daughter ages 5 -17 build confidence skills and attain independence, join us in an upcoming meeting: We meet at Holy Trinity Church the first, third and fifth Friday of each month from 6:30 to 8 pm.
+The first meeting for the 2019-2020 cycle has been scheduled for Friday, September 27th.
+For more information, please contact us firstname.lastname@example.org or email@example.com.

 GIRL SCOUTS - Interested in being part of 2.5 million strong—more than 1.7 million girls and 750,000 adults who believe in the power of every G.I.R.L.
 (Go-getter, Innovator, Risk-taker, Leader)™ to change the world?
 Join the Girl Scouts!!
 We’re the preeminent leadership development organization for girls.
 And with programs from coast to coast and across the globe, Girl Scouts offers every girl a chance to practice a lifetime of leadership, adventure, and success.
 Girl Scouting builds girls of courage, confidence, and character, who make the world a better place.
 We have all levels (Daisies, Brownies, Juniors, Cadettes, Seniors, and Ambassadors).
 For more information please contact Helen Dallaris (firstname.lastname@example.org) or Marina Kartanos (mkartanos76@hotmailcom).